Garforth Arts Festival: Festivals

 ’05 The festival was launched in 2005 and took place over eight days.
 It saw collaborations between the SLP College and the Breeze International Youth Festival.
-The headliner was Shaun T Hunter.
-The festival had a musical procession from Garforth Main Street to the college, led by the Peace Artistes.
+The festival had a musical procession from Garforth Main Street to the college, led by The Peace Artistes.
 The Zimbabwean dance group Siyaya worked with local primary schools as part of the festival.

 ’06 In 2006 the festival was extended to nine days, with similar diversity throughout the festival and more acts.
 Dennis Rollins’ Badbone & Co headlined the main event.
-Also appearing in the festival were: The Snake Davis Band; Cara Dillon and Chumbawamba.
+Also appearing in the festival were: Snake Davis; Cara Dillon and Chumbawamba.

 ’07 The festival grew to 11 days in 2007.
-Events included a masterclass and a concert with innovative string quartet The Brodsky Quartet; The Sean Hargreaves Trio; the North Star Steel Pan Orchestra and poetry from broadcaster and poet Ian McMillan.
-The Playground Party saw performances from: Cara Robinson, Eliza Carthy and the Ratcatchers; James Taylor Quartet; Kate Rusby and headliner Courtney Pine.
+Events included a masterclass and a concert with innovative string quartet Brodsky Quartet; Sean Hargreaves Trio; North Stars Steel Pan Orchestra and poetry from broadcaster and poet Ian McMillan.
+The Playground Party saw performances from: Cara Robinson, Eliza Carthy; James Taylor Quartet; Kate Rusby and headliner Courtney Pine.

-’08 Expanding again, the 2008 festival was 13 days long, and involved the opening of a 'Second Stage' for local groups such as folk group ‘Slania’ and Garforth choir ‘Blue Jeans’.
+’08 Expanding again, the 2008 festival was 13 days long, and involved the opening of a 'Playground Party Second Stage' for local groups such as folk ensemble ‘Slania’.
 There were talks by Tony Benn and Gervase Phinn.
-Also performing was Soweto Kinch, with support from the Garforth Jazz Rock Band, and the Brighouse and Rastrick Brass Band.
-The Playground Party saw Leeds band Middleman; The KRM; 3 Daft Monkeys; Jazz Jamaica and Britain's Got Talent (series 2) stars Flava supporting headliner Richard Hawley.
+Also performing was Soweto Kinch, with support from Garforth Jazz Rock Band, and the Brighouse and Rastrick Band.
+The Playground Party saw 3 Daft Monkeys; Leeds band Middleman; and Jazz Jamaica supporting headliner Richard Hawley.

 ’09 The 2009 festival saw over 20 events held over the 13 days, more than three-quarters of which were educational projects.
 The event was host to 400 children who took part in an African music exchange project (with the help from Garforth Academy's Partner school: Mzuvele High School, Durban, South Africa), and an Indian wedding ceremony that joined to complete that year's procession.
 The 2009 festival included: The Breeze international festival; Samay, Jazz trio the Fruit Tree Project, Coal Face, a theatre commission about mining and guitarist, Jon Gomm.
 A highlight of the festival was Ricky Tomlinson's Laughter Show.
-The Playground Party saw the 'Second Stage' renamed 'The Everybody Loves Fabulous Music Stage' which hosted local bands such as, The Koodoos, A Fair Fight and headliners Myriad.
-The main stage saw Ukulele Orchestra of Great Britain; Chumbawamba and the African Children's Choir support the headline act, 1970's punk band Buzzcocks.
+The Playground Party saw the 'Second Stage' renamed 'ELFM' Stage which hosted local bands such as, The Koodoos and A Fair Fight.
+The main stage saw Ukulele Orchestra of Great Britain; Chumbawamba and African Children's Choir support the headline act, punk band Buzzcocks.